-'Blessed is the human' from Psalm 1 is echoed by St John in his description of Jesus in the hours leading up to his crucifixion.
-Pontius Pilate had humiliated Jesus Christ by having him scourged and mocked, and while presenting him to the crowd wearing the crown of thorns and false purple robe he declared, "Behold the human."
+Pilate had humiliated Jesus Christ by having him scourged and mocked, and while presenting him to the crowd wearing the crown of thorns and false purple robe he declared, "Behold the human."
 The Gospels portray Jesus showing us both True God and True Human in his humiliation and exaltation on the Cross.

-In Genesis 1, God said let us make humanity in our image, distinguishing the creation of humanity from everything else he created of which he said merely "Let there be".
-But the creation of humanity was not done by fiat, but requires the cooperation of humanity.
+As we studied last year in Genesis 1, God said let us make humanity in our image, distinguishing the creation of humanity from everything else he created of which he said merely "Let there be".
+But the creation of humanity was not done in this way, but required the cooperation of humanity.
 For example, the virtue of love must be acquired by its practice.
 We see this in the blessed Theotokos who when the angel Gabriel came to her to announce she would bear the Christ responded 'Let it be to me according to your word."
 She fully cooperated with God, and thus Christ was conceived and brought forth into the world.

 The final words of Christ on the Cross were "It is finished" as recorded by St John.
-Fr John Behr, drawing from earlier writers, indicates that the work of both creation and redemption was completed by this act.
+Many writers indicate that the work of both creation and redemption was completed by this act.
 One of the prayers of the hours for Friday connects Adam being created in the afternoon of the sixth day of creation with Christ hanging on the cross on the afternoon of the sixth day of the week.
 Human nature was created on the Cross in Christ, the Second Adam.
 As St Nicholas Cabasillas writes:

 It was for the new human being that human nature was created at the beginning, and for him mind and desire were prepared...
-[Christ] Himself is the Archetype for those who are created.
-It was not the old

-Adam who was the model for the new, but the new Adam for the old...
+[Christ] himself is the Archetype for those who are created.
+It was not the old Adam who was the model for the new, but the new Adam for the old...